How I Learned to Run a Successful Web Business

 Occasionally I’ll get a coffee date request from someone who wants to know how I’ve been able to make it this far.

 First, if there’s one thing I’ve learned about business, it’s that most of us are winging it and making it up as we go along to some degree.
 That’s what keeps things exciting.
 But it’s also smart to learn from other people who have more experience than you and have figured some things out.
-That is what I’ve been doing for the past two years, and it’s made a huge difference in my business.
+That is what I’ve been doing for the past four years, and it’s made a huge difference in my business.

 It’s possible to get off the feast or famine roller coaster: one month you’re buried in work, the next month, no one’s answering your emails.

 These are some of the people I have been following who have made a drastic difference in my business and a summary of what I’ve learned.

 Troy Dean, Founder of Video User Manuals, WP Elevation & Rockstar Empires

 In December of 2013, I came across Troy Dean’s company, Video User Manuals.
 VUM is a plugin for WordPress that puts dozens of short tutorials on how to use WordPress right inside the Admin page.
 It saves me time answering the same basic questions over and over again and has more than paid for itself in time saved.
 I grabbed it ridiculously cheap during a holiday sale, and it was the best Christmas present ever.

 It wasn’t long before I learned about Troy’s other company, WP Elevation: a community dedicated to helping people build exceptional WordPress businesses.
 Because I was a plugin customer, I got occasional invites to some of the WP Elevation webinars and content.
 I’ve also gotten access to some of the content through cross-marketing efforts with companies like Bidsketch.